Len512/Objective-C-Exercises/README.md

 # Objective-C-Exercises
-Exercises from book by Stephen G. Kochan "Programming in Objective-C", 3rd edition.
+Exercises from "Programming in Objective-C", 3rd edition, by Stephen G. Kochan.